MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-configuration-file.md

 ### Linux path to config file

-The logs can be found here:
+The file can be found here:

 |Node|Path on version 9.1|